Poverty in New Zealand – The Heart of Poverty research series

 2015 saw the release of our second report, one which drew together the feedback we received from sources around the country and set out how we think poverty should be defined and measured.
 In this Policy Paper, Kieran Madden calls for the government to publish a new suite of poverty measures annually, and to set a clear measure of poverty that relies on defining a “basket of goods” that all people require in order to participate in society.
 Read the two-page explainer of the Policy Paper.

-The final report in the series uncovers the pathways into and out of disadvantage in New Zealand, developing clear goals regarding what is best to help people out of poverty now, and how to prevent people entering poverty in the future.
+The final report in the series uncovers the pathways into and out of disadvantage in New Zealand, developing clear goals regarding what is best to help people out of poverty now, and how to prevent people entering it in the future.
 Read the two-page explainer of the Discussion Paper.